 Oyaji had been glad to let them have the house; and even if he hadn't been, in some sense it was Katara's house, the same way everything that had been Kyoshi's was a little bit Katara's.

-Katara was ready with a host of arguments - Kyoshi's house was closer to the training hall than Suki's family lived, and closer to the bay, which could be essential if the pirates had stuck around.
+Katara was ready with a host of arguments—Kyoshi's house was closer to the training hall than Suki's mother lived, and closer to the bay, which could be essential if the pirates had stuck around.
 But she didn't need them; Suki only smiled, and said, "Yes.
 Now give me a minute to find something to pry these hinges off with."

 It rained the second week, which was how they discovered a tiny leak in the corner.
 It was small enough that nobody coming through a week later to clean would have seen it, which was how it had managed to go unrepaired for so long.
 Suki spent the next day on the roof, catching the bundles of shingles Katara Airbent up to her, prying the old ones out and slotting the new ones in.